Jump to section

-- Does your heart race or steady?
+- Does your heart race or is it steady?

-- Do you clench your teeth or is your mouth relaxed?
+- Do you clench your teeth, or is your mouth relaxed?

-- Does your body cave in on itself or are you standing strong?
+- Does your body cave in on itself, or are you standing strong?

-- Do you feel lightness or heaviness?
+- Do you feel light or heavy?

 Notice what environments make you more stressed.
 If you’re happier and more productive, it means that you are more focused.

 Devise some strategies to help you manage your triggers.

 Mapping your moods can help you to see patterns in your thinking and behavior.
 Daylio is an app that allows you to track your feelings using visual imagery.
 The app shows you videos that represent different moods.
 You can match your mood to the images, and the app records them.

 Here’s a low-tech way to adjust your emotions.
 Make playlists of your favorite "feel good" music and play them at intervals during the day, especially when you are in low-energy, low mood mode.

 A word of caution: If you find that your moods and emotions are overwhelming and immobilizing, don't wait to ask for professional help.